cobilab/falcon/README.md

 alt="FALCON" width="204" height="204" border="0" /></p>

 <p align="justify">
-<b>FALCON is a compression-based method to infer metagenomic sample composition</b>.
-Falcon looks for <b>similarity between any FASTA or FASTQ file</b>, independently from the size, <b>against any multi-FASTA database</b>, such as the entire viral and bacterial NCBI database (scripts are available for multiple database downloads). </p>
+<b>FALCON is a method to infer metagenomic sample composition</b>.
+Falcon looks for <b>similarity between any FASTA or FASTQ file</b>, independently from the size, <b>against any multi-FASTA database</b>, such as the entire viral and bacterial NCBI database (scripts are available for multiple database downloads).</p>

 <p align="justify">
 As a <b>personalized medicine</b> example, FALCON can <b>detect the viral and bacterial genomes having similarity with a sequenced human genome</b> (for instance by NGS).
 Moreover, it can <b>run in a common laptop</b>.</p>

 <p align="justify">
-The core of the method is based on the <b>relative algorithmic entropy</b>, a notion that uses model-freezing and exclusive information from a reference, allowing to use <b>much lower computational resources</b>.
+The core of the method is based on the estimation of <b>relative algorithmic information</b>, a notion that uses model-freezing and exclusive information from a reference, allowing to use <b>much lower computational resources</b>.
 Moreover, it uses <b>variable multi-threading</b>, without multiplying the memory for each thread, being able to <b>run efficiently from a powerful server to a common laptop</b>.</p>

 <p align="justify">
 To measure the similarity, the system will build <b>multiple finite-context models</b> that at the end of the reference sequence will be kept frozen.
-The target reads will then be measured using a mixture of the frozen models.
+The target reads will, then, be measured using a mixture of the frozen models.
 The <b>mixture</b> estimates the probabilities assuming dependency from model performance, and thus, it will allow to adapt the usage of the models according to the nature of the target sequence.
-Furthermore, it uses <b>fault tolerant (substitution edits) finite-context models</b> that bridge the gap between context sizes.</p>
+Furthermore, it uses <b>substitutional tolerant context models</b> and, hence, efficiently handle ancient DNA.</p>

 <p align="justify">
 The tool is also able to <b>identify locally where, in each database sequence, the similarity occur</b>.
 FALCON provides programs to <b>filter the local results (FALCON-FILTER)</b> and <b>to visualize the results (FALCON-EYE)</b>. <b>Several running modes</b> are available for different hardware and speed specifications. <b>The system is able to automatically learn to measure relative similarity</b>.